-The Journey began in 2001, when I gave my heart to the love of my life.
+The Journey began in 2001, when I gave my heart to my life-mate.
 I was married (to another man) with a 3-month-old son when he and I began pondering the mysteries of existence.
 I had never met someone who could keep up with me or put this much effort into our connection.
 Sparks here and there, but only for so long before I became overwhelming.
 It was the first time someone was willing to feel the edge of existence with me.
 Together, we imagined a better life.

 Before our tumultuous, whirlwind beginning, this journey was but a dream.
 I was sixteen when I took my first psychology class.
 It was this strange combination of understanding the connection between logic and emotion.
 Where emotion was recognized.
 It was then that I began dreaming of becoming one of these healers.
 By the time I reached the possibility of college, I graduated with a GPA of 2.7.
 I was, however, in advanced classes all the way through.
 Because of the advanced classes, and the fact that I was coming from what the state considered below poverty, I was given access.
 A free ride through college!
 When I was accepted to the University of New Mexico, I felt so torn between this world that could barely imagine going to college to a world where college is the norm, or the expectation, not a hope.